 - Enables 100Gb on the PRT-HC0-C02 module.
-Refer to PRT-HC0-C02 Module on page 18. - Supports 16k map rules. - Supports all GigaVUE-HC2 modules, front and rear. - Has the same ports and status LEDs as shown in Figure 1-3 on page 12.
+Refer to PRT-HC0-C02 Module. - Supports 16k map rules. - Supports all GigaVUE-HC2 modules, front and rear. - Has the same ports and status LEDs as shown in Figure 3: GigaVUE-HC2 Management Ports.

 HC2 CCv2 is field-replaceable.
-To upgrade an existing control card to an HC2 CCv2, use the procedure in C Upgrading to HC2 CCv2 on page 111.
+To upgrade an existing control card to an HC2 CCv2, use the procedure in Standalone Node.